nelson-zack/joblog/README.md

 - ✅ View all job applications in a clean UI
 - ✅ Delete applications from the list
 - ✅ Display job tags as styled pill badges
+- ✅ Edit job status and notes
 - ✅ Filter jobs by status and tag
+- ✅ Export applications to CSV
+- ✅ 7-day application trend chart (Bar graph)
 - ✅ React frontend communicates with FastAPI backend using Axios
 - ✅ Backend stores jobs in a PostgreSQL database using SQLAlchemy ORM
 - ✅ Tailwind CSS used for modern, responsive styling
-- ✅ Fully deployed frontend and backend
+- ✅ Fully deployed frontend and backend (Vercel + Render)

 ## 🚧 Features In Progress / Planned
-- ✏️ Edit job tags (status and notes editing is already live)
+- ✏️ Edit job tags (coming soon)
-- 📊 Analytics dashboard (total applied, interviews, offer rate)
+- 📊 Expanded analytics (monthly trend, interviews vs offers)
 - 🤖 AI tools for summarizing job descriptions and generating cover letters
-- ☁️ Admin UI and export to CSV
+- 📥 CSV import for bulk uploads

 ## 🔗 Live Demo